Lij2603/PowerBI-Solutions/README.md

 ## 🚀 Quick Start

-1. Clone this repository
+1. Click on any tool link above
-2. Open `tools/index.html` in your browser
+2. Paste your DAX or M code
-3. Start analyzing and optimizing your Power BI code!
+3. Get instant analysis and optimization!

 ## 📚 Documentation